brianbamboo/dsnd-disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

+An instance of this app has been deployed on [Heroku](https://dsnd-disaster-dashboard.herokuapp.com/).

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.